kanaka/mal/docs/exercises.md

+# Exercises to learn MAL

+The process introduces LISP by describing the internals of selected low-level constructs.
+As a complementary and more traditional approach, you may want to solve the following exercises in the MAL language itself, using any of the existing implementations.

+You are encouraged to use the shortcuts defined in the step files (`not`...) and ``core.mal`` (`reduce`...) whenever you find that they increase the readability.

+The difficulty is progressive in each section, but they focus on related topics and it is recommended to start them in parallel.

+Some solutions are given in the `examples` directory.
+Feel free to submit new solutions, or new exercises.

+## Replace parts of the process with native constructs

 Once you have a working implementation, you may want to implement parts of the process inside the MAL language itself.
 This has no other purpose than learning the MAL language.
 Once it exists, a built-in